Are Unpaid Internships Legal?

 This practice has recently come under scrutiny, as more and more former interns speak up about the long hours and difficult job duties that now characterize unpaid internships, saying that they are doing the work of full-time employees and should be compensated.

-A recent lawsuit filed by several interns who worked for Fox Entertainment group has brought this question to the forefront.
+A recent lawsuit filed by several interns who worked for Fox Entertainment Group has brought this question to the forefront.
 The interns worked for Fox Searchlight on various elements of the production of the film Black Swan.
-The interns say that they had all of the job duties and contractual obligations of full time employees, but without the pay.
-The interns say that along with a variety of jobs duties like production assistance, secretarial work, and bookkeeping, they were also required to sign tax forms and confidentiality agreements with Fox.
+The interns say that they had all of the job duties and contractual obligations of full-time employees, but without the pay.
+The interns say that along with a variety of job duties like production assistance, secretarial work, and bookkeeping, they were also required to sign tax forms and confidentiality agreements with Fox.